dmpelt/foam_ct_phantom/README.md

 If you use this code in a publication, we would appreciate it if you would refer to:

-* Pelt, D. M., Batenburg, K. J., & Sethian, J. A. (2018).
-Improving tomographic reconstruction from limited data using mixed-scale dense convolutional neural networks. *Journal of Imaging, 4*(11), 128.
+* Pelt, D. M., Hendriksen, A. A., & Batenburg, K. J. (2022).
+Foam-like phantoms for comparing tomography algorithms. *Journal of Synchrotron Radiation, 29*(1), 254-265.

-A dedicated publication about this code is currently in preparation.

 Development of this code is supported by Centrum Wiskunde & Informatica (CWI), with financial support provided by The Netherlands Organisation for Scientific Research (NWO), project number 016.Veni.192.235.